 Off-payroll (IR35) working

-IR35 is a piece of legislation that seeks to determine tax status for individuals working through a limited company, or a PSC as commonly known.
-There are a number of tests used to determine employment status for tax.
+IR35 is the legislation that seeks to determine tax status for individuals working through a limited company, or a PSC as commonly known.

 In the Public Sector Limited company contractors have been responsible for determining their own tax status and paying the relevant tax accordingly up until April 2017, where that responsibility then fell to the end client.